 Dear Hank: Before I answer your question, I want to make sure that all of my readers know that mold is a serious situation, and can have adverse health ramifications for humans and animals alike.
 Mold is not something you want to live with.

 Now to your question: Yes, I believe you can do this yourself.

 Most people—myself included until I did more research—assume that household bleach will kill mold completely.
 We assume that because it bleaches the dark color.
 Not necessarily so.

 Even freshly manufactured household bleach is unable to kill mold.
 Bleach that sits around store shelves or in your home continually gets weaker over time.
 Even the manufacturers’ usage directions do not recommend using it to kill mold.
-If you want effective odor kill, I absolutely recommend that you use Nok-Out.
-And not to get too technical, Nok-Out is guaranteed to maintain its efficacy within a two-year shelf life, when used according to the manufacturer’s directions.
+If you want an effective odor kill, I absolutely recommend that you use Nok-Out.
+And not to get too technical, Nok-Out is guaranteed to maintain its efficacy within two-year shelf life, when used according to the manufacturer’s directions.
 It is effective against mold spores because it structurally disassembles the cell so that it cannot revive to re-infest.
 Nok-Out does indeed kill spores.

 The professionals you brought in to assess the problem would likely use a machine called a “fogger” to treat the air (and thus kill the spores).
 As you have discovered, that is an expensive proposition.